EthyMoney/TsukiBot/common/commands.md

 Please make sure that TsukiBot has permission to send and read messages, manage roles, manage channels, and manage messages.
 These permissions are **REQUIRED** for the bot to work correctly!!
 If you need help, join the support server using the link at the bottom of this document.

 TsukiBot deletes files that are not photos or videos by default.
+The bot will create a role named "File Perms" when it joins.
+Add this role to yourself and any users that you authorize to send files.
+If a user doesn't have this role and the bot has manage messages perms, their files will be deleted.
-Add the created role named "File Perms" to be allowed to send files.
-This a recommended protection measure for crypo users to prevent spread of malicious scripts or accidentally sharing key files.
+This a recommended protection measure for crypo users to prevent spread of malicious scripts, phishing malware, or accidentally shared key files.

 #### All commands follow this general structure: `.tb <command> <parameters>`